The Hong Kong Massacre: Gameplay

+Development

+The Hong Kong Massacre was developed by a Swedish firm, Vreski AB.

 Reception

-According to review aggregator Metacritic, The Hong Kong Massacre has received "mixed or average reviews".
+According to the review aggregation website Metacritic, The Hong Kong Massacre has received "mixed or average reviews".
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 27% of critics.

 Although the game was praised for its intense action and for its emulation of classic action movies, it was criticized for the lack of variety in gameplay and challenges and for quickly becoming repetitive.

 In an interview with SlashFilm, director Chad Stahelski said a climactic shootout scene in John Wick: Chapter 4 was directly inspired by The Hong Kong Massacre gameplay.